Jesse P. Brown Sr. World War One Journey

 infantry training on June 27, 1918.
 He received $88.90 in base pay plus $6.15

 in travel pay.
-He was probably at
+He was probably at Camp McArthur (named for Doug’s father) in

 His brother Lon enlisted at